egonw/cdkbook/atomtype.md

-Because atom type perception requires the notion of ring systems, with each atom type being perceived individually, using the above approach ring detection must be done each time the atom type is perceived for each atom\footnote{Theoretically, this information can be cached, but there currently is no suitable solution for this in the CDK.}.
+Because atom type perception requires the notion of ring systems, with each atom type being perceived individually, using the above approach ring detection must be done each time the atom type is perceived for each atom.
+Theoretically, this information can be cached, but there currently is no suitable solution for this in the CDK.
 Therefore, perceiving atom types for all atoms in a molecule can be done more efficiently with the following code: